jelly/linux-zet62xx/Notes.md

 };
 ```

-For the sun5i a13 inet 98v rev2
+The sun5i a13 inet 98v rev2 features a ZET6223 which does not require custom
+firmware to be loaded into the device.

 ```
 &i2c1 {